 induce homeomorphisms from $U_I/\Ga_I$ onto their images.
-Further, if $\Kk$ is also {\bf preshrunk} (i.e. there is a double shrinking $\Kk\sqsubset \Kk'\sqsubset \Kk''$ where both $\Kk$ and $\Kk'$ are tame), the quotient topology on $|\Kk'|$ restricts to a metrizable topology on $|\Kk|$ that agrees with the quotient topology on each set $\pi_\Kk(U_I)$.
-We will say that $\Kk$ is {\bf good} if its realization $|\Kk|$ has these properties.\footnote{ The proof given in \cite{MW1} that preshrunk and tame atlases are good is abstract, i.e. the argument only uses properties of the objects and maps in the category $\bB_\Kk$.
+Further, the quotient topology on $|\Kk'|$ restricts to a metrizable topology on $|\Kk|$ that agrees with the quotient topology on each set $\pi_\Kk(U_I)$.
+We will say that $\Kk$ is {\bf good} if its realization $|\Kk|$ has these properties.\footnote{ \, The proof given in \cite{MW1} that preshrunk and tame atlases are good is abstract, i.e. the argument only uses properties of the objects and maps in the category $\bB_\Kk$.
 However, because the atlas domains are often constructed as subsets of an ambient Hausdorff metrizable space $\Ss$ (such as a space of stable maps), one can sometimes use the existence of $\Ss$ to bypass some of the arguments in \cite{MW1}.}

 \NI{\it From now on we assume that $\Kk$ is good in this sense, e.g. preshrunk and tame.} \MS

 There is a similar category $\bE_\Kk$ formed by the obstruction bundles with